shomechakraborty/housing_price_prediction_model/README.md

 the model in predicting housing prices may come from variability in housing prices and markets between different cities and regions in the US.

-I hope to build upon these applications in future work and projects and better learns ways to develop more efficient information and data-processing systems during college.
+As this is my first time working with Neural Networks, I hope to learn better ways to develop more efficient information and data-processing systems as I move on to college and work on new project and activities building off of this project.

 DOCUMENTATION UPDATED TO PROVIDE ADDITIONAL CLARIFICATION ON THE MODEL: 03/12/2025